2bdkid/canary-coaster/README.md

 The server requires the development version of aiocoap and a port of tatobari/hx711py to Python 3.
 Remember that the resource directory must run on the well-known CoAP port so choose a different port for the CoAP server.
 The server returns [CBOR](https://cbor.io) data.
+It is very important to set the ep name.
+The resource directory differentiates nodes based on it.

 ```
 git clone https://github.com/chrysn/aiocoap